WiseLibs/wise-river/README.md

 ### .observe([*concurrency*], *callback*) -> *this*

-This is the most primitive method of an HonestStream.
-All other methods are derived from this one.
+*This is the most primitive method of an HonestStream.
+All other methods are derived from this one.*

 Registers the `callback` function to be invoked for each item that enters the stream.
 The callback can return a promise to indicate that it is "processing" the item.
 If a `concurrency` number is provided, only that many items will be processed at a time.
 The default is `0` which signifies infinite concurrency.

 If the `callback` throws an exception or returns a rejected promise, the stream will stop and will be rejected with the same error.

+A stream cannot have two observers at the same time.
+If you invoke this method again on the same stream, the old `callback` and `concurrency` values will be replaced by the new ones.

 ### .fork(*count = 2*) -> *array of streams*